 - Missing opportunities by not looking at the long-term picture

 Reacting to a crisis is so often the norm when managing projects.
-Yet project management places great importance on creating a project plan so it should be the profession leading the way in a proactive style of working.
-A good plan should help you avoid a reactive approach.
+Yet project management places great importance on creating a project plan, so it should be the profession leading the way in a proactive style of working.
+A good plan helps you avoid the reactive approach.

-In order to become more proactive, project managers must plan and prepare for all eventualities; and they need to do this throughout their project lifecycle.
-Using a simple project management software can help them see all the tasks that need to completed to reach the project goal efficiently.
+In order to become more proactive, plan and prepare for all eventualities; and you need to do this throughout your project lifecycle.
+Employ a simple project management software to see all your tasks that need to be completed to reach the project goal efficiently.

-Without the use of a tool like this, it becomes all too easy to settle into a comfortable routine without considering potential problems that could occur during an ongoing project.
+Without the use of a project management tool, it becomes convenient to settle into a comfortable routine without considering potential problems that could occur during an ongoing project.

-Of course, not all problems can be anticipated and even those that might not be resolved by the planned solution.
-But that doesn't mean you should react under pressure without due thought processing, planning and preparation.
+Of course, not all problems can be anticipated, but that doesn't mean you should react under pressure without due thought processing, planning, and preparation.